We are audience supported - when you make a purchase through our site, we may earn an affiliate commission. Learn more

 • Keeping up with the Jones meaning?
 Comparing your peers or neighbors for what goods and lifestyle upgrades you think YOU should have

-• So many people are trying to keep up with the Jones family without realizing it.
+• So many people are trying to keep up with their friends and neighbors without realizing it.

 • It can snowball very quickly and lead to LIFESTYLE CREEP!!